HDFGroup/vol-log-based/DEVELOPER_NOTE.md

     + Endianess of the log data stored in file.
     + Filters applied to the data
     + Metadata format (allow different version of metadata encoding)
-  + Starting corrdinate of the subarray selection (8 byte * [number of dataset dimensions])
+  + Starting coordinate of the subarray selection (8 byte * [number of dataset dimensions])
   + Size of the selection (8 bytes * [number of dataset dimensions])
   + The write request's starting offset in the log dataset (8 bytes)
   + Size of write request (8 bytes)
 * Thus, the total size of each metadata entry is (24 + 16 * [dataset dimension]) bytes.
-  For I/O patterns containing a large number noncontiguous requests, such as E3SM-IO, the size of metadata can be larger wthan the size of data.
+  For I/O patterns containing a large number noncontiguous requests, such as E3SM-IO, the size of metadata can be larger than the size of data.
   In this case, writing metadata can significantly increases the I/O time.
 * Log entries are generated individually and independently on each process.
-  The number of metadata entries depends on the degree of noncontiguity of the I/O pattern, and may grows quickly when the number of processes increases.
+  The number of metadata entries depends on the degree of non-contiguity of the I/O pattern, and may grows quickly when the number of processes increases.
 * We observed up to 3 times of the metadata size to the data size in a mid-size ne120 F case study of the E3SM-IO benchmark.
   The cost of writing metadata negates the performance advantage of using a log-based I/O pattern.
 ### Software Environment